 This is the fun part!
 Your planner and stylist will be heavily involved in the wedding planning.
 You’ll also want to keep your officiant, photographer, and other vendors in the loop.
 Everyone involved should know what to expect the day of.
 On a side note…some national park locations will not allow chairs, arbors, etc. Be sure to check the rules before planning your ceremony.

 Deciding what you’re going to wear is one of the most exciting parts of planning an elopement!
 This can be a wedding dress or something more casual – anything goes when it comes to elopement fashion!
 You may want to keep the location in mind when choosing a dress.
 Choose something that will be comfortable throughout the day, as well as reflect your personal style.

 You will exchange rings during the marriage ceremony, so be sure to keep them close by.

 You can write your own vows or use traditional vows.
 If you’re writing your own vows, be sure to start practicing early.
 This is a very special moment.
 You’ll want to make sure your vows are perfect for you and your fiance.

-Just because your eloping, it doesn’t mean you can’t include some of your closest family members and best friends.
+Just because you are eloping, it doesn’t mean you can’t include some of your closest family members and best friends.
 The number of guests you will be able to include will depend on the location you choose.
 As mentioned before, some national park locations will only allow 15 guests.
 You may want to keep this in mind when planning.

 Even though you aren’t hosting a traditional wedding reception, that doesn’t mean you can’t have a celebration afterward if desired.
 Plan a small get-together with your closest family and friends, and have an intimate romantic dinner party to celebrate your nuptials.
 This is also a great way to show off your amazing elopement photos!